nncm-xbc/onnxmlir-pim-sparsify/README.md

 able to deal with the problem of a-posteriori sparsification: how can we make a neural network sparser, in order to be less computationally heavy on simpler architectures where massive parallelism is not possible, and most of all without training AGAIN a new network?
 The method uses the <b>Manifold assumption</b> about parameters, namely the idea that every set of parameters induces locally (on the surface of the possible parameters) a distance that quantify the semantic difference represented by the networks.
-A greedy algorithm is therefore produced, in order to sparsify parameter by parameter the network and after each "epoch" use the differentiability of the aforementioned distance in order to stabilize the noise introduced by the removal of a parameter.
+A greedy algorithm is therefore produced, in order to sparsify parameter by parameter the network and after each "epoch" use the differentiability

 ## Compiler
 After sparsification, a fundamental key was the production of a compiler able to exploit the gained sparsity.